Be-Prepared/Be-Prepared.github.io/README.md

     * List your speed and accuracy using imperial (feet/miles) or metric (meters/kilometers) by tapping on the relevant fields.
     * Automatically will use high resolution locations (GPS) and will calculate your speed and heading even when the device doesn't support these fields.
     * Ability to change field functions (especially for Geocaching and the Geocaching merit badge)
+    * Keeps the screen enabled while navigating to a point.

 * Info
     * Contains a QR code for easy sharing of the application.
 Tapping on the icon copies the website to your clipboard.